The Chaplaincy and Spiritual Care Team is here for staff,

 It supports and encourage students and staff to

 - engage in personal spiritual development

 - better understand the values, belief and faiths of others.

-We also work closely with the Higher York Partnership
+YSJ works closely with the Higher York Partnership Chaplaincies,

-Chaplaincies, with ‘Churches Together’, ‘One Voice’ CoRE and with
+with ‘Churches Together’, ‘One Voice’ CoRE, with national

 We seek to develop a vibrant community engagement initiative